steppi/steppi.github.io/about.md

 Florida State University working in the group of [Jinfeng Zhang](https://ani.stat.fsu.edu/~jinfeng/), focusing on network-aware bioinformatics data analysis and biomedical text mining.
 I like to work with the [Python Scientific Computing Ecosystem](https://www.scipy.org/about.html).
-I try to take a principled approach to machine learning with an emphasis on validation, interpretability, data quality, and understanding of the limitations of algorithms in the context of the systems in which they participate.
+Since December 2021I try to take a principled approach to machine learning with an emphasis on validation, interpretability, data quality, and understanding of the limitations of algorithms in the context of the systems in which they participate.
 You can